-CRDF and the Florida citrus industry at large often receive inquiries and communication relating to potential solutions for HLB, ranging from chemical materials to control the vector, Asian citrus psyllid (ACP) to materials that may affect the survival or pathogenicity of the bacterium Candidatus Liberibacter asiaticus, which causes the disease.
+CRDF and the Florida citrus industry at large often receive inquiries and communication relating to potential solutions for HLB.
+These solutions range from chemical materials to control the vector (the Asian citrus psyllid, referred to herein as ACP) to materials that may affect the survival or pathogenicity of the bacterium Candidatus Liberibacter asiaticus, which causes the disease.

-Once the form below has been submitted, our program managers can review and follow up on the information provided.
+Once the form below has been submitted, our program managers will review and follow up on the information provided.
 This will allow us to respond to inquiries in a timely and productive manner.

 Please understand that CRDF does not routinely conduct research.
 Instead, it is primarily a funding foundation, and the proposals it funds are almost entirely the result of a Request for Proposals (RFP) process.
 That is, CRDF will, from its involvement in the industry, determine topics which it believes should be researched.
 These topics are formally published in an RFP on the CRDF website.
 All interested parties may submit proposals for CRDF’s consideration.

 Occasionally CRDF will consider a proposal “off-cycle,” meaning that it is not pursuant to an RFP.
 Potential industry impact, regulatory cost or grower interest are examples of reasons that a proposal may be considered off-cycle.
 These are not regular occurrences, however.

 Sometimes there are ways we can help you that may not involve funding.
 For example, if we believe your idea needs further study but you do not have the expertise to do it, we can connect you to a University of Florida researcher or other professional researcher who may be able to help.
 Also, if we believe your idea is sufficiently meritorious and to the point where it needs to be tested in the field, we can often help find a grower-cooperator for you.

 Thank you for your interest in assisting the Florida citrus industry.